The Northwest Passage - Westbound

 Falklands Expert & GuideBorn in Chartres in the West Falklands, Jenny grew up on the family farm where her love for animals was nurtured by the25,000 sheep, horses and cows that lived alongside her.
 Forever a nature, conservation and wildlife enthusiast Jenny has travelled extensively throughout the Falkland Islands, visiting each and every wildlife island at least once, and even travelling around some by yacht.
 Read more >

-- Sail into the fabled Northwest Passage
+- Sail through the fabled Drake Passage on the ultimate adventure

-- Economy flight Copenhagen to Kangerlussuaq
+- Economy flight Copenhagen to Kangerlussuaq pre-voyage

-- Economy flight Cambridge Bay to Montreal
+- Economy flight Cambridge Bay to Edmonton

-- Transfer airport to hotel Montreal
+- Transfer airport to hotel in Edmonton

 - Wind and water-resistant jacket